 Assessment Criteria Show developed Interpersonal skills in a discussion situation.
 Show developed technical knowledge across the range of subject matter.
 Show awareness of personal limitations and ability to develop.
-Subject matter will include The training, of riders up to 1.20m with understanding of further progression.
-Working with school master horses.
+Subject matter will include The training of riders for all BHS assessments.
+The requirements of horses within assessments at all levels.
+The Training Scale.
 Coaching styles.
 Learning styles, preferences and mindset.
-The Training Scale.
-Competition rules and requirements including qualification pathways.
-The range and scope of the section will include Assessed in pairs or groups or individually.
+Basic competition rules and requirements.